brivabagus/brivabagus/README.md

 # Halo semua!

-Perkenalkan nama saya **Briva Bagus Prasetyo**.
+My name is **Briva Bagus Prasetyo**.

-Saya seorang **Full Stack Web Developer**.
+I'm **Full Stack Web Developer**.
+I've enjoyed JavaScript, PHP and make it the main language in creating a project.

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/briva-bagus-prasetyo-5281551b3/)ku ya.
+If you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/briva-bagus-prasetyo-5281551b3/).

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>